devstream-io/devstream/docs/config_state_resource_explanation.md

 State

 - The _State_ is actually a map of states, as defined [here](https://github.com/merico-dev/stream/blob/main/internal/pkg/statemanager/state.go#L21).
-- Each state in the map is a struct containing Name, Plugin, Options and Resource, as defined [here](https://github.com/merico-dev/stream/blob/main/internal/pkg/statemanager/state.go#L14).
+- Each state in the map is a struct containing Name, Plugin, Options, and Resource, as defined [here](https://github.com/merico-dev/stream/blob/main/internal/pkg/statemanager/state.go#L14).

 Resource
 - We call what the plugin created a _Resource_, and the `Read()` interface of that plugin returns a description of that resource, which is in turn stored as part of the state.